-Due to disruptions caused by COVID-19, the 2020 AGM is to be held in March 2021.
+Due to disruptions caused by COVID-19, the 2020 AGM is to be held March 19, 2021.
 All positions on the management committee will be vacated.
 Please submit your nomination for a position on the 2021 management committee to the office.

 Registering for your choice of classes is going to get easier

 Our Health and Safety is in Everyone's Hands

 Members will be aware we are implementing a new computer-based administration system at U3A Ipswich & West Moreton Inc. We were hoping to go live at the start of the 2021 academic year, but COVID 19 has caused significant delays.